confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 |Connect         | 8381 (copying DC2->DC1) | 8382 (copying DC1->DC2) |
 |Control Center  |                         | 9021                    |

-# Data generation and topic names
+## Data generation and topic names

-There are also Docker containers with data generators that produce data to the same topic name `topic1` in each datacenter.
+There are Docker containers with data generators that produce mock data.

+1. datagen-dc1-topic1: produces data to topic1 in DC1
+2. datagen-dc1-topic2: produces data to topic2 in DC1
+3. datagen-dc2-topic1: produces data to topic1 in DC2

-Confluent Replicator 5.0.1 prevents cyclic repetition of data between the DC1 `topic1` and DC2 `topic1`, by using provenance information in the message headers.
+Confluent Replicator (versions 5.0.1 and higher) prevents cyclic repetition of data between the DC1 `topic1` and DC2 `topic1` by using provenance information in the message headers.

-# Pre-requisites
+# Run the Demo

+## Environment

+This has been validated on:

 * Docker version 17.06.1-ce
 * Docker Compose version 1.14.0 with Docker Compose file format 2.1

-# Running
+## Start the services

 Start all services, and print some messages from various topics in each datacenter: